SaraKarim23/5BF-Internet-Programming-LAB_CSE-3532-Spring-2025/BloodBank_Section(5BF)/README.md

 A responsive and user-friendly Blood Bank Management System designed to facilitate blood donations and requests efficiently.

+## 📋 Project Overview

+A modern and intuitive Blood Bank Management System designed to efficiently link blood donors with recipients.
+The platform features secure user registration and login, an admin dashboard for managing user data and donation records, and dedicated pages for contact and support.
+Protected routes safeguard sensitive information, ensuring privacy.
+Endorsements from notable individuals add credibility and inspire user trust.

 ## 🌟 Features

 ✅ User Authentication (Register & Login)